groveatx/groveatx.github.io/_posts/2013-09-29-announcements.md

    accountability.
 It meets from 7-9 PM on Tuesdays at Reuben's place.
 Contact [Reuben][] for more details.

+ - **Reid's Birthday is today!** - Reid turns 33, wish him a good one!

 [explore]: http://www.exploregod.com
 [baker]: http://www.meetup.com/exploregod/
 [irie]: http://www.iriebean.com